microsoft/aed-rust-learn-content/ownership-borrowing-lifetimes/includes/3-validate-references-with-lifetimes.md

 Lifetimes are Rust’s answer to the question of memory safety.
 They allow Rust to ensure memory safety without the performance costs of garbage collection.

-The main aim of lifetimes is to prevent dangling references, which cause a program to reference data other than the data it’s intended to reference.
+The main goal of lifetimes is to prevent dangling references, which cause a program to reference data other than the data it’s intended to reference.

-Consider the following snippet, which attempts to use a reference whose value has gone out of scope
+Consider the following snippet, which attempts to use a reference whose value has gone out of scope.

 ```rust
 fn main() {